-Apricots are, to at least one of us at LC, really something special.
-It’s one of those truly ephemeral fruits, with only a few short weeks during summer when specimens can be scooped up and indulged in at will.
-Or, if you’re savvy, preserved for the rest of the year.
-We’re going to stop typing now, as we’ve ripe apricots waiting on the counter calling out for us to linger over them at the kitchen sink, juice dribbling down our arms and kerplopping off our elbows and onto the floor….
+Apricot jam is something that makes the most of those truly ephemeral fruits, with only a few short weeks during summer when specimens can be scooped up and indulged in immediately and also preserved for the rest of the year.
+We’re going to stop typing now, as we’ve ripe apricots waiting on the counter calling out for us to linger over them at the kitchen sink, juice dribbling down our arms and kerplopping off our elbows and onto the floor.–David Leite

 - 1 1/2 cups granulated sugar

-- 1. Prepare three 8-ounce jars, lids, and screwbands for canning per the manufacturer’s directions.
+- Prepare three 8-ounce Mason jars, lids, and screwbands for canning per the manufacturer’s directions.

-- 2. Place the apricots and lemon juice in a large stockpot.
+- Place the apricots and lemon juice in a large stock pot.
 Add the sugar.
 Let the mixture sit at room temperature, stirring occasionally, until the sugar is mostly dissolved, about 1 hour.

-- 4. Fill and seal the hot jars one at a time, according to the manufacturer’s directions.
+- Fill and seal the hot sterilized jars one at a time according to the manufacturer’s directions.
 Process the jars in the boiling water canner for 10 minutes.
-Use within 1 year.
+Store at room temperature for up to 1 year.

 The Harrow Fair CookbookBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 What a great jam this is!
 It tastes as apricot jam should—slightly tart and full of apricot flavor.
 I make apricot jam regularly and really like this version as it’s not cloyingly sweet like many of them are.
 I had to force myself to stop eating it with a spoon.
 This is a simple, great-tasting jam that anyone could make, even without any jam-making or canning experience.